-EBSD Orientation Anaylsis edit page
+EBSD Orientation Analysis edit page

 Here we discuss tools for the analysis of EBSD data which are independent of its spatial coordinates.
 For spatial analysis, we refer to this page.
 Let us first import some EBSD data: